oaviad/codelab/codelab.md

 * Espresso Test Recorder triggers a build of your project, and the app must install and launch before Espresso Test Recorder allows you to interact with it.
 The Record Your Test window appears after the app launches.
 Interact with your device to start logging events such as "tap" and "type" actions.

-* To save a recording, click OK.
+* To save a recording: fill in Test class name & click OK.

 Positive
-: <strong>Note</strong>: To learn more about <strong>Espresso Test Recorder</strong>, you can read [here](https://developer.android.com/studio/test/espresso-test-recorder).
+: <strong>Tip</strong>: To learn more about <strong>Espresso Test Recorder</strong>, you can read [here](https://developer.android.com/studio/test/espresso-test-recorder).

-## Task 1: record login flow

-- Record the login flow
+1. Record the login flow, make sure you add at least one Assertion.
-- Add one assertion
-- Save your recording to Kotlin class
+2. Save your recording to Kotlin class.
-- Verify tests are working
+3. Verify tests are working.

-## Task 2: validate user enters valid credentials
+## Task 3: validate user enters valid credentials

-## Task 3: validate user enters invalid credentials
+## Task 4: validate user enters invalid credentials

-## Task 4: validate login Intent
+## Task 5: validate login Intent

-## Task 5: setup Intent before launching Activity
+## Task 6: setup Intent before launching Activity

 ## Summary